nagyistge/percona-agent/doc/Install.rst

 If the installer fails to setup MySQL it will continue and enable only *Server Metrics Monitor*.

-For example, without `MySQL Auto-detection`_ you can specify the necesssary `MySQL Options`_ instead:
+For example, without `MySQL Auto-detection`_ you can specify the necessary `MySQL Options`_ instead:

-:sh:`./install -interactive=false -mysql-user=root -mysql-pass=secretpass -mysql-socket=/var/run/mysqld/mysqld.sock`
+:sh:`./install -interactive=false -mysql-user=root -mysql-pass=secret -mysql-socket=/var/run/mysqld/mysqld.sock`

 **Note**: An automated install must create the percona-agent MySQL user; you cannot specify an existing MySQL user.
 This ability will be added in a future version of the installer.